By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 We will briefly discuss how the observer pattern works in our implementation.

-Whenever an object wants to observe changes in another object, it will call the addPropertyChangeListener
+Whenever an object wants to observe changes in another object, it will call the addPropertyChangeListener function of the PropertyChangeSupport instance from the appropriate object that it wishes to observe.

 It will also have to specify which property of that object it wants to observe.